amananku26/Facebook-Clone/README.md

    * implementing firebase for login
    * Learn how to retrive and post data in to cloud firestore
    * Learn some good CSS trics to align items
+   * Learn to handle components in more better way

 * Steps to use the app
   * First Login with google account